-During the Reporting Period, the Company held two extraordinary general meetings ("EGM").
+During the Reporting Period, the Company held one extraordinary general meeting ("EGM").

-During the Reporting Period, the Board held nine regular Board meetings and one annual general meeting ("AGM").
+During the Reporting Period, the Board held seven regular Board meetings and one annual general meeting ("AGM").

 During the Reporting Period, the record of each Director attended/being eligible to attend, at the Board meetings, general meetings and committee meetings are set out below: